markgrovs/Bear-Markdown-Export/README.md

 Edit your Bear notes online in browser on [OneDrive.com](https://onedrive.live.com).
 It has a ok editor for plain text/markdown.
 Or with [StackEdit](https://stackedit.io/app), an amazing online markdown editor that can sync with *Dropbox* or *Google Drive*

 Read and edit your Bear notes on *Windows* or *Android* with any markdown editor of choice.
-Remote edits or new notes will be synced back into Bear again.
+Remote edits or new notes will be synced back into Bear again. *Typora* works great on Windows, and displays images of text bundles as well.

-Run it manually or add it to a cron job for automatic syncing (every 5 – 15 minutes, or whatever you prefer).
+Run script manually or add it to a cron job for automatic syncing (every 5 – 15 minutes, or whatever you prefer).
 ([LaunchD Task Scheduler](https://itunes.apple.com/us/app/launchd-task-scheduler/id620249105?mt=12) Is easy to configure and works very well for this)